Black Tape for a Blue Girl

-Black Tape for a Blue Girl (often stylized as black tape for a blue girl) is an American dark wave band formed in 1986 by keyboardist/songwriter Sam Rosenthal, the founder of Projekt Records.
+Black Tape for a Blue Girl (often stylized as black tape for a blue girl) is an American neoclassical dark wave band formed in 1986 by keyboardist/songwriter Sam Rosenthal, the founder of Projekt Records.
+The band's fans include director David Lynch, Sasha Grey, Poppy Z. Brite, and Caitlín R. Kiernan.

-Their music takes on elements of dark wave, ethereal, ambient, neoclassical, and dark cabaret music.
-Their 12th album, To touch the milky way, was released on October 26, 2018 on Projekt Records.
+Their music has elements of dark wave, ethereal, ambient, neoclassical, and dark cabaret music.
+1986’s debut The Rope was listed at #169 in Uncut’s Ultimate Record Collection: 200 Greatest Goth Albums.Their 13th album, The Cleft Serpent, was released on October 1, 2021 on Projekt Records.

 Biography

 Formation/Oscar Herrera era (1986-1999)

-Begun in California, Black Tape for a Blue Girl is based around Projekt Records founder Sam Rosenthal, the songwriter, lyricist and producer for the band.
-The band released seven albums in their first 13 years, covering the mid-80s through late-90s.
-Black Tape for a Blue Girl released their debut album The Rope in 1986.
-The band's line-up consisted of a core of Sam Rosenthal, Allan Kraut (on multiple instruments, including drums and guitars) and vocalist and guitarist Oscar Herrera.
+Inspired by acts such as Orchestral Manoeuvres in the Dark, Tangerine Dream and Brian Eno, Projekt Records founder Sam Rosenthal established the California-based Black Tape for a Blue Girl as a vehicle for his electronic music compositions.
+Rosenthal served as songwriter, lyricist and producer for the band, who released their debut album The Rope in 1986.
+Along with Rosenthal, the band's line-up included Allan Kraut (on multiple instruments, including drums and guitars) and vocalist and guitarist Oscar Herrera.
 Guests included Kim Prior (as vocals), Adam Buhler (on guitar), Candy Sherlock and Lara Radford (as violinists).

 Their second album, Mesmerized by the Sirens, was released a year later, followed by Ashes in the Brittle Air in 1989, A Chaos of Desire in 1991 and This Lush Garden Within in 1993.
-The core members through this period were Rosenthal and Oscar Herrera, with a variety of guests musicians based on friends Sam chose to work with.
+The core members through this period were Rosenthal and Herrera, with a variety of guest musicians.
 Julianna Towns, of the band Skinner Box, provided vocals, flute, and guitar on Chaos.